ROHITHTHUKKARAM/Module-6/README.md

 ## Result
 Thus the program has been verified successfully

-# 3.  🐟 Method Overriding-Fish and Shark Class Inheritance in Python
+# 3.Method Overriding-Fish and Shark Class Inheritance in Python

 ## 🧠 AIM:
 To write a Python program that demonstrates class inheritance by creating a parent class `Fish` with a method `type`, and a child class `Shark` that overrides the `type` method.